rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 200 px
    :align: center

-   Partially ranking-by-scoring from the office choice outranking digraph
+   Partially ranking the outranking digraph

-In this partially **ranking-by-scoring** method, where we operate the *epistemic fusion* of best correlated *Bachet* rankings (see the advanced topic on :ref:`partially ranking strategies <Partial-Ranking-Tutorial-label>`), alternatives *A*, *C*, *D* as well as *G* are now all first-ranked (see Line 7), whereas alternative *F* is clearly last-ranked.
-The overall partial ordering result shows again the important fact that the most expensive location *A*, and the cheapest location *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram  of the partial ranking result (see :numref:`officeChoiceRanking`).
+:numref:`officeChoiceRanking` makes again clearly apparent the important fact that the most expensive location *A* and the cheapest location *C*, both appear incomparable with all of the other alternatives except the last-ranked location *F*.

 The best choice recommendation appears hence depending on the very importance the CEO is attaching to each one of the three decision objectives he is considering.
-In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, locations *D* or *G* represent actually the best choices.
-However, if *Costs* do not play much a role, it would be perhaps better to decide to move to the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.
+In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, location *D* or perhaps *G* represent actually the potential best choices.
+However, if *Costs* do not play much a role, it would be perhaps better to choose the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, choosing the cheapest alternative *C* could definitely be a more convincing decision.

 It might be worth, as an **exercise**, to modify these criteria significance weights in the 'officeChoice.py' data file in such a way that